-The Torah commands us to circumcise our newborn sons on the eight day of their new lives.
+The Torah commands us to circumcise our newborn sons on the eighth day of their new lives.
 This powerful ceremony celebrates new life, and also brings our sons into Judaism’s sacred covenant.
-Rabbi Sherman can put you in touch with a Mohel (ritual circumciser), help the parents understand the ceremony, and co-officiate, along with the Mohel.
+We can put you in touch with a Mohel (ritual circumciser), help the parents understand the ceremony, and co-officiate, along with the Mohel.

 Bar/Bat Mitzvah students are moving from childhood to adulthood, from learning to be responsible to being responsible.
 As son or daughter of the commandment, you commit yourself to be proud a member of our People.

 Our tradition offers several powerful end of life rituals – Kriah (tearing of a garment), Levayah (funeral procession), Hesped (eulogy), Kevurah (burial) and Shivah (seven days of mourning).
-Rabbi Sherman will guide you on these and other rituals.
+We will guide you on these and other rituals.

 Baby Naming/Simchat Bat